caperaven/crs-binding-examples/app/tabsheet/tabsheet.md

 1. When you click this button set the tab property to the tab we want to show.
 In this case 'tab1'.
 1. If the tab property is equal to this button's tab, add the class 'selected' to the classlist.

+If you want to implement this properly including web accessibility you should use aria-selected instead of the classlist binding.

 ### Tab

 ```html